The Elmer Diner (Elmer, NJ)

 A few weeks ago, my husband and I went to the Elmer Diner.
 We were traveling south for the Holidays and were looking for a stop along the way.
 The Elmer Diner in Elmer, NJ seemed like a good stop.

 The outside is a typical building in a cute small town.
-It’s not a metallic or shiny building but a regular restaurant style building.
-The inside is also a typical restaurant style building.
-It was clean, but there was nothing to write home about.
-It reminded me of a casual, small town diner.
+The Elmer Diner is not a metallic or shiny building but a regular restaurant style building.
+The inside of the Elmer Diner is also a typical restaurant style building.
+The Elmer Diner was clean, but there was nothing to write home about.
+It reminded me of a casual, small-town diner.

-Something I found fascinating was they recycled big “feta cheese” buckets as trash cans.
+Something I found fascinating was the Elmer Diner recycled big “feta cheese” buckets as trash cans.
 Now that isn’t something you see every day!

-First, the coffee was good.
+First, the coffee at the Elmer Diner was good.
 However, it came in a cup that was smaller than 8 ounces.
 Then the waitress only filled the coffee mug up about one-half of the way up every time.
 I’m not sure what was going on, but I needed more coffee than that.
-I think throughout the entire meal I had roughly 12 ounces of coffee.
+I think throughout the entire meal, I had roughly 12 ounces of coffee.
 It was good coffee, but there wasn’t a lot to make a complete judgment.

-The service was slow.
-The diner was not crowded yet I felt like I was begging for coffee and drink refills.
+The service at the Elmer Diner was slow.
+The Elmer diner was not crowded, yet I felt like I was begging for coffee and drink refills.
 The waitress was friendly, but the food and refills took a while.
 You would think it was brunch time on a Sunday!

-The diner has everything from breakfast to lunch to dinner.
-It had all of the standard diner meals as well as healthier options that I was surprised about as well.
+The Elmer Diner menu has everything from breakfast to lunch to dinner.
+It had all of the standard diner menu meals as well as healthier options that I was surprised about as well.